 \subsubsection{Orthogonalization kernel comparison}

-After describing the memory need of the TT-Householder algorithm, we compare the four orthogonalization schemes from the memory requirement viewpoint.
-Indeed, to fairly compare the orthogonalization schemes, we have to consider the memory consumptions together with the loss of orthogonality, studied in Section~\ref{sec3:s1}.
-In Figure~\ref{fig:mem:6d} we display, for different accuracies $\delta$, the maximum TT-rank, the compression ratio and the gain for the orthogonal TT-vectors $\ten{q}_k$ generated by the orthogonalization schemes plus the Householder TT-vector $\ten{u}_k$ ones, since, as already mentioned, in many applications $\ten{q}_k$ are not computed.
-Remark that for every rounding accuracy $\delta$, in the corresponding figure the curves get dashed and partially transparent when the corresponding loss of orthogonality become larger than $10^{-1}$.
-In all Figures~\ref{fig:mem:6d:rk:3},~\ref{fig:mem:6d:rk:5} and~\ref{fig:mem:6d:rk:8} we see that the maximum TT-rank of the orthogonal TT-vectors computed by TT-CGS and TT-Gram schemes stagnates around $10$, but we do not have a clear theoretical justification for this phenomenon.
-The maximal TT-rank of $\ten{q}_k$ from TT-Gram algorithm is theoretically bounded by $k$ times the maximal TT-rank of $\ten{a}_j$ for $j\in\{1, \dots, k\}$.
-When $\ten{a}_j$ are generated, they are rounded by maximal TT-rank equal to $1$, then the maximal TT-rank of $\ten{q}_k$ is bounded by $k$ in our experimental framework.
-On the other side, the maximal TT-rank of $\ten{q}_k$ from TT-CGS is bounded by $1 + k(k-1)/2$ knowing that the maximal TT-rank of $\ten{a}_i$ is bounded by $1$ for $i\in\{1, \dots, m\}$ in our experiments.
-From the viewpoint of the maximal TT-rank, TT-Gram outcompetes TT-MGS and TT-Householder for basis size greater than $10$, while TT-CGS establishes a lower bound in terms of maximal TT-rank.
-However the loss of orthogonality of TT-CGS and TT-Gram gets greater than $10^{-1}$ around $k = 10$.
-On the other side, the TT-MGS maximal TT-rank curve gets dashed around $k = 20$, while the Householder one never, that is the loss of orthogonality arrives much after for TT-MGS or even does not arrive for TT-Householder.
-In Figure~\ref{fig:mem:6d:rk:3}, the maximal TT-rank of $\ten{q}_k$ from TT-MGS overcomes the maximal TT-rank of the Householder TT-vector $\ten{u}_k$ and of the Householder orthogonal TT-vector $\ten{q}_k$ when the basis size $k$ reaches $20$ and $25$ respectively.
-A similar relation among the maximal TT-rank for Householder and for MGS generated orthogonal TT-vectors appears in Figure~\ref{fig:mem:6d:rk:5}, but the turning point is set at a different basis size, that is $25$ and $30$ for the Householder TT-vector $\ten{u}_k$ and $\ten{q}_k$ respectively.
-For the last rounding accuracy value $\delta = 10^{-8}$, whose related results are displayed in Figure~\ref{fig:mem:6d:rk:8}, the maximal TT-rank of the MGS orthogonal TT-vector reaches the Householder $\ten{q}_k$ when the basis size gets larger than $15$, overcoming the maximal TT-rank of the Householder $\ten{u}_k$ approximately at the same basis size.
+After describing the TT-Householder algorithm's memory requirements, we compare the four orthogonalization schemes from a memory consumption perspective.
+To make a fair comparison, we consider both memory consumption perspective and loss of orthogonality, which is studied in Section~\ref{sec3:s1}.
+Figure~\ref{fig:mem:6d} displays the maximum TT-rank, the compression ratio and the gain for the orthogonal TT-vectors $\ten{q}_k$ generated by the orthogonalization schemes plus the Householder TT-vectors $\ten{u}_k$, for different accuracies $\delta$.
+It is important to note that $\ten{q}_k$ are not computed in many applications.
+The curves in the corresponding figure become dashed and partially transparent for every rounding accuracy $\delta$ when the corresponding loss of orthogonality exceeds $10^{-1}$.
+In all Figures~\ref{fig:mem:6d:rk:3},~\ref{fig:mem:6d:rk:5}, and~\ref{fig:mem:6d:rk:8} show that the maximum TT-rank of the orthogonal TT-vectors computed by TT-CGS and TT-Gram schemes stagnates around $10$.
+However, there is no clear theoretical justification for this phenomenon.
+The maximal TT-rank of $\ten{q}_k$ from the TT-Gram algorithm is theoretically bounded by $k$ multiplied by the maximal TT-rank of $\ten{a}_j$ for $j\in\{1, \dots, k\}$.
+When generating $\ten{a}_j$, they are rounded with a maximal TT-rank equal to $1$.
+In our experimental framework, the maximal TT-rank of $\ten{q}_k$ is bounded by $k$.
+Conversely, the maximal TT-rank of $\ten{q}_k$ from TT-CGS is bounded by $1 + k(k-1)/2$ knowing that the maximal TT-rank of $\ten{a}_i$ is bounded by $1$ for $i\in\{1, \dots, m\}$ in our experiments.
+In terms of the maximal TT-rank, TT-Gram outperforms TT-MGS and TT-Householder for basis sizes greater than $10$.
+However, TT-CGS sets a lower bound for the maximal TT-rank.
+It is important to note that the loss of orthogonality of TT-CGS and TT-Gram becomes greater than $10^{-1}$ around $k = 10$.
+On the other hand, the TT-MGS maximal TT-rank curve becomes dashed around $k = 20$, while the Householder curve never does.
+This means that the loss of orthogonality arrives much later for TT-MGS or may not arrive at all for TT-Householder.
+In Figure~\ref{fig:mem:6d:rk:3}, the maximal TT-rank of $\ten{q}_k$ from TT-MGS exceeds the maximal TT-rank of the Householder TT-vector $\ten{u}_k$ and the Householder orthogonal TT-vector $\ten{q}_k$ when the basis size $k$ reaches $20$ and $25$, respectively.
+Figure~\ref{fig:mem:6d:rk:5} shows a comparable relationship between the maximal TT-rank for Householder and for MGS generated orthogonal TT-vectors.
+However, the turning point occurs at different basis sizes: $25$ for the Householder TT-vector $\ten{u}_k$ and $30$ for $\ten{q}_k$.
+For the last rounding accuracy value $\delta = 10^{-8}$, the maximal TT-rank of the MGS orthogonal TT-vector reaches the Householder $\ten{q}_k$ when the basis size exceeds $15$, surpassing the maximal TT-rank of the Householder $\ten{u}_k$ at approximately the same basis size.
+These results are displayed in Figure~\ref{fig:mem:6d:rk:8}.